R v Brown: Academic and legal response

-Opposition to the judgment (in both consecutive appeals) legally focusses on the dissenting two final judges and the contrasting R v Wilson whereby a husband painfully branded his initials on his wife's buttocks at her request.
-Fears of bias due to heteronormativity were allayed in R v Emmett, whereby the lower court of binding precedent, the Court of Appeal of England and Wales, held the same rules apply to heterosexual participants in such acts.
+Opposition to the judgment focuses on the dissenting judges' views and the contrasting case of R v Wilson, where a husband branded his initials on his wife's buttocks at her request.
+Fears of bias due to heteronormativity were addressed in R v Emmett, where the Court of Appeal held the same rules apply to heterosexual participants in such acts.

-Citing R v Brown, law professors Fox and Thomson (2005) argue against non-therapeutic circumcision of boys, to the audience of medical professionals.
+Fox and Thomson (2005), citing R v Brown, argue against non-therapeutic circumcision of boys.